The Cost of Inflation: Mathematical Appendix

 as claimed.

-Note that the representation $\lambda_2^{\,T-t}\mathbf v_2(\mathbf u_2^\top\boldsymbol\epsilon_t)$ separates \emph{excitation} from \emph{incidence} in a nonsymmetric propagation network.
-The scalar $\mathbf u_2^\top\boldsymbol\epsilon_t$ is the \emph{mode loading} of the date-$t$ injection: it measures how much of the injection vector points in the ``transitory'' direction of the dynamics and therefore how strongly the injection generates a second-mode disequilibrium component.
-In our setting $\boldsymbol\epsilon_t=\chi_t\boldsymbol\gamma_t$, so the loading is governed by the injection shares through $\mathbf u_2^\top\boldsymbol\gamma_t$; when $\boldsymbol\gamma_t$ tilts toward the firms emphasized by $\mathbf u_2$ the transient component is amplified, whereas when $\boldsymbol\gamma_t$ is nearly orthogonal (in the biorthogonal sense) the transient component is muted.
+Note that the representation $\lambda_2^{\,T-t+1}\mathbf v_2(\mathbf u_2^\top\boldsymbol\epsilon_t)$ separates \emph{excitation} from \emph{incidence} in a nonsymmetric propagation network.
+The scalar $\mathbf u_2^\top\boldsymbol\epsilon_t$ is the \emph{mode loading} of the period-$t$ injection: it measures how much of the injection vector points in the ``transitory'' direction of the dynamics and therefore how strongly the injection generates a second-mode disequilibrium component.
+In our setting $\boldsymbol\epsilon_t=\pi(1+\pi)^{t-1}\boldsymbol\gamma_{t-1}$, so the loading is governed by the injection shares through $\mathbf u_2^\top\boldsymbol\gamma_{t-1}$; when $\boldsymbol\gamma_{t-1}$ tilts toward the firms emphasised by $\mathbf u_2$ the transient component is amplified, whereas when $\boldsymbol\gamma_{t-1}$ is nearly orthogonal (in the biorthogonal sense) the transient component is muted.
 Conditional on this loading, the right eigenvector $\mathbf v_2$ determines the \emph{cross-sectional incidence}: it pins down how the excited transitory component is distributed across firms at horizon $T$, i.e.\ which firms lie on the high- and low-exposure sides of the transient imbalance.
 Because $A$ is nonsymmetric, the firms that are most effective at \emph{exciting} the transient mode (through $\mathbf u_2$) need not coincide with the firms that most strongly \emph{bear} it (through $\mathbf v_2$), so left and right eigenvectors play conceptually distinct roles.
 This distinction also underlies the different degree tilts in our proxies.
-Under maintained disassortative mixing, one-step propagation shifts mass across degrees in the \emph{opposite} direction, so the relevant loading functional places comparatively more weight on low-degree nodes, yielding an inverse-degree tilt $(\mathbf u_2)_i\propto d_i^{-\nu}-\E[d^{-\nu}]$.
-By contrast, the incidence profile $\mathbf v_2$ describes the shape that emerges \emph{after propagation}; in a degree-based mean-field closure the effective action of the mixing operator on degree powers composes across steps, so the exponent in the resulting cross-sectional shape reflects this iterated mapping, which is why a squared exponent appears, leading to $(\mathbf v_2)_i\propto d_i^{\nu^2}-\E[d^{\nu^2}]$ after centering to remove the first eigenmode component. \end{proof}
+Under maintained disassortative mixing, one-step propagation shifts mass across degrees in the \emph{opposite} direction, so the relevant loading functional places comparatively more weight on low-degree nodes, yielding an inverse-degree tilt $(\mathbf u_2)_i\propto d_i^{-\nu}-\E[d^{1-\nu}]\,\E[d]^{-1}$, with the centering against the degree-biased baseline $\E[d^{1-\nu}]\,\E[d]^{-1}$ enforced by biorthogonality $\mathbf u_2^\top \mathbf v_1=0$.
+By contrast, the incidence profile $\mathbf v_2$ describes the shape that emerges \emph{after propagation}; in a degree-based mean-field closure the effective action of the mixing operator on degree powers composes across steps, so the exponent in the resulting cross-sectional shape reflects this iterated mapping, which is why a squared exponent appears, leading to $(\mathbf v_2)_i\propto d_i^{\nu^2}-\E[d^{\nu^2}]$ after centering to remove the first eigenmode component (here the centering is against the uniform $\E[d^{\nu^2}]$ because $\mathbf v_2\perp \mathbf u_1=\mathbf 1$). \end{proof}